SetVenue Property Owner Agreement

 No amount of any Damage Hold may be captured without the Guest's affirmative, click-to-accept consent to a specific Damage Charge Request.
 A Damage Charge Request must (a) identify the alleged damage, (b) reference photographic, video, or other evidence, and (c) specify the dollar amount requested.
 The Guest must affirmatively click "Accept" (or the functional equivalent) through the Platform or the magic-link interface.
 Browsing the request or passively viewing it is not acceptance.
 See ToS §9.3.

-8.3 Default on Expiry = Release; Accept Revocation; Multi-Touch Notice
+8.3 Default on Expiry = Release; Accept Revocation; Notice Protocol

 If the Guest's seven (7) calendar day dispute window expires without affirmative acceptance, the default outcome is release of the Damage Hold to the Guest.
 The Platform will not auto-capture, auto-charge, or treat the Guest's non-response as consent.
 This default may not be overridden by Host action, Guest action, or side agreement.
 See ToS §9.4.